Here are answers to some of your most frequently asked questions regarding coronavirus and our reopening

 What social distancing measures have you introduced?

-We have introduced the following measures to help with social distancing;
+Last year we introduced the following measures to help with social distancing;

-We have limited our capacity and introduced pre-booking.
+We limited our capacity and introduced pre-booking.

 We are operating a separate entrance and exit.